kndugan/tictactoe/README.md

 ## License Information

-Some implementations and solutions in this project are derived from the provided lectures and materials of [50 Days React Bootcamp](https://www.udemy.com/course/build-real-world-react-programming-projects/) by [Sufa Digital Media](https://www.udemy.com/user/sufa-digital-media/) on [Udemy](https://www.udemy.com/).
+Some implementations and solutions in this project are derived from the provided lectures and materials of MIT xPro's MERN Stack Bootcamp course.

-[React App](https://github.com/facebook/create-react-app) was used in creating this app.
+[React](https://github.com/facebook/create-react-app) was used to create this app.

 ### MIT License